Neuropsychology Q&A

 domains.

-Other features I would think are important to label
+Other features I would think are important to

-a test 'neuropsychological' might have to do
+label a test 'neuropsychological' might have to

-with: its known relationship to brain locations/systems;
+with: its known relationship to brain

-its known stability or change in response
+locations/systems; its known stability or change

-to various CNS conditions, and of course the purpose
+to various CNS conditions, and of course the

-'neuro' label I think has much more to do with the
+'neuro' label I think has much more to do with

-construction, purpose of administering, and
+the construction, purpose of administering, and

-the interpretation of the instrument itself than,
+the interpretation of the instrument itself

-necessarily, the test itself.
+than, necessarily, the test itself.

 For example, think of the use of the WAIS-III as